Colin McCredie

-Colin McCredie (born 8 June 1972 in Dumbarton, Scotland) is a Scottish actor, best known for his role as DC Stuart Fraser in the STV drama Taggart, Nick Morrison in the BBC Scotland Soap Opera River City and in the films Shallow Grave, Night is Day and The Missing Postman.
+Colin McCredie (born 8 June 1972 in Dumbarton, Scotland) is a Scottish actor, best known for his roles as DC Stuart Fraser in the STV drama Taggart and Nick Morrison in River City.
+His film appearances include Shallow Grave (1994) and The Missing Postman (1997).

 Biography

 Colin grew up in Perth and began acting as a child at Perth Theatre before attending the Scottish Youth Theatre.
-He now appears in CBeebies' Woolly and Tig with his real daughter.

 He trained at the Royal Scottish Academy of Music and Drama in Glasgow and graduated in 1993.
 He joined Taggart aged 23 and appeared in over 75 episodes from 1995 to 2010.

 In December 2009 McCredie was informed that he and his character would not be returning for the next series of Taggart.

 On 15 October 2010, it was announced that McCredie would be joining the BBC Scotland drama River City, playing the role of Nick Morrison.

 McCredie is a patron of the Scottish Youth Theatre and a supporter of his hometown football team St Johnstone, where he sponsors a player.

 On 10 January 2011 it was announced that McCredie would be joining Sharleen Spiteri and Dawn Steele in the forthcoming Scottish film Between Weathers.
 He appeared in the BBC Radio 4 Afternoon Play Care by Clara Glynn, and also as the Dad in the CBeebies series Woolly and Tig which stars his daughter Betsy and sister-in-law Jenny Ryan and is made by Tattiemoon, the makers of Balamory.

 He played Alan McCombes in the Tommy Sheridan play I, Tommy by Ian Pattison at The Gilded Balloon Edinburgh in August and at King's Theatre, Glasgow in November 2012.